Ofearghail/port-site/README.md

 I will attempt to make a portfolio site that I will continually update as my skills grow

-Testing the functionality of git after a reinstall.
+Testing the functionality of git after a reinstall